vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-spam-policies.md

 - Mark high-risk countries as spam.
 - Mark languages you don’t communicate with as spam.
 - Set all your spam actions to quarantine and use quarantine policies.
-- Do not set up any allowed senders or domains as written in the beginning of this post.
+- Do not set up any allowed senders or domains.
+    - Allowed senders or allowed domains that are listed in anti-spam policies, creates a high risk because it is possible to bypass all spam, spoof, phishing protection (except high confidence phishing), and sender authentication (SPF, DKIM, DMARC).
+You should consider using the [Tenant Allow/Block List](https://security.microsoft.com/tenantAllowBlockList) for [creating a safe sender lists in EOP](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/create-safe-sender-lists-in-office-365).

 ### Connection filter policy
 - IP allow list configuration: